 If you order from outside the European Union, please keep in mind that duties might be added by your country’s customs.
 These are normally collected separately by the courier.
 We don’t have control over that.
 So far, we didn’t get reports on any import duties charged for kits shipped to the United States.

-If you are within the EU, the easiest is an international bank transfer without additional costs, thanks to IBAN.
+If you are in Europe, the easiest is probably an international bank transfer without additional costs, thanks to IBAN and SEPA.

 This option is possibly a bit expensive if you live outside Europe.
 So we will also be accepting PayPal, but we charge €8.00 to help cover for the PayPal fees.
 We’re also not afraid to accept Bitcoin or some other cryptocurrencies.
 Just ask.